 From the populated list in the new window, look for an entry called, Spotify.
 Right-click on it and click on Uninstall.
 Reboot your computer.
 In case, you do not find Spotify there, you need to open the Settings App and navigate to Apps > Apps and Features and on the right-side panel, look for Spotify to uninstall it from there.

 After rebooting your computer, you will have to delete all the residual files & folders left by this software.

 Make sure that your hidden files are visible and then navigate to the following path,

 Delete the contents of this folder.

-After you are done, get the required setup file of the latest version of Spotify from here – or you can get it from the Microsoft Store here.
+After you are done, get the required setup file or the Store app of the latest version of Spotify and install it.

 3] Run Spotify in Compatibility Mode